oils-for-unix/oils/doc/syntactic-concepts.md

 - **Sigils and Sigil Pairs**.
 A style of syntax that's familiar to shell and Perl users.
 - **Parse Options** like `shopt -s parse_paren`.
-To selectively break compatibility, and gradually upgrade shell to Oil.
+To selectively break compatibility, and gradually upgrade shell to YSH.
 - **Static Parsing**, as opposed to the dynamic parsing of shell.
 Static parsing improves error messages and makes more software engineering tools possible.